WillDetlor/TinyClojure/Readme.md

 Right now, the interpreter is "in progress", and it really just needs to get started, personal TODOs

 ###### Immediate tasks
-* work on the command line interface
-* comments
+* write a test.clj for current behaviours
 * should ensure all Object properties are indeed immutable

 ###### Minor
 * shouldn't need to reset the interpreter when an extension function is added
+* work on the command line interface

 ###### Major
 * variable length argument lists to fn (the &)